What is dwelling coverage?

 What does dwelling insurance cover?

-Most homeowners insurance policies covers damage to the structure of your home on an open perils or all risks basis, which means you're covered against all causes of loss except the specific exclusions listed in your policy.
+The dwelling coverage section of homeowners insurance covers damage to the structure of your home from accidental fires, windstorms, vandalism, and other covered losses.
+Under this coverage, your house is protected on an open perils or all risks basis, which means you're covered against all causes of loss except the specific exclusions listed in your policy.
 Here's some common causes of home damage covered by dwelling insurance.

 Fire, lightning, and smoke